open-telemetry/opentelemetry-php/README.md

 The PHP should execute by itself (if you have a zipkin instance running on localhost), but if you'd like a no-fuss way to test this out with docker and docker-compose, you can perform the following simple steps:

 1.)
 Install the necessary dependencies by running `make install`.
 This will install the composer dependencies and store them in `/vendor`
 2.)
-Execute the example trace using `make examples`.
+Execute the example trace using `make trace examples`.

 Exported spans can be seen in zipkin at [http://127.0.0.1:9411](http://127.0.0.1:9411)